 Wild garlic grows year round in our area.
 The bulbs are best dug in either late winter (before the plant has started putting energy into leaf growth) or fall (after a full growing season).
 The leaves can be eaten any time.
 Wild garlic bulbils/flowers can be harvested in spring.

 The leaves and flowers of wood sorrel are edible.

 Wood sorrel looks very similar to clover.
-It shares a common name with sheep sorrel, and it even tastes like sheep sorrel (lemony).
+It shares a common name with sheep sorrel and garden sorrel, and it even has the same lemony flavor.
 However, wood sorrel is not closely related to either of these plants.

-Regardless of how it comes, it makes a Vitamin-C packed edible plant with a distinctly citrusy flavor.
+Regardless of how it grows, it makes a Vitamin-C packed edible plant with a distinctly citrusy flavor.
 It’s also a stunningly beautiful garnish that gourmet chefs should pay more attention to.

 Wood sorrel recipes:

 - add wood sorrel leaves and flowers to mixed green salads